Hot Flash Tie

 ConditionCount Display The current number of errors/warnings.
 If condition is OK, returns 0.

-GeneralDescription / GenDesc Display This is an automatically generated description for the unit.
-If the user has entered text in the 'EqpDesc' field on the Info tab (see below), this will be displayed here.
+GeneralDescription / GenDesc Display An automatically generated description for the unit.
+If text is entered in the 'EqpDesc' field on the Info tab (see below), this is displayed here.

 Requirements

 On Tickbox This variable in used to enable flashing in the unit.
-If this not selected, the material will flow out of the liquor outlet with no change in state, i.e. the unit acts as a pipe.
+If this unchecked, auto flashing of water is disabled.

-SolFracToVent Input Allows the user to set a proportion of the solids to go out with the Gas stream (solid entrainment).
+SolFracToVent Input Visible only when both Vent and Product streams are connected.
+Allows the user to set a proportion of the solids to go out with the Gas stream (solid entrainment).
 The default is 0%.

-LiqFracToVent Input Allows the user to set a proportion of the liquids to go out with the Gas stream (Liquid entrainment).
+LiqFracToVent Input Visible only when both Vent and Product streams are connected.
+Allows the user to set a proportion of the liquids to go out with the Gas stream (Liquid entrainment).
 The default is 0%.

 OperatingP - NOTE: this pressure is applied to the (combined) feed, before sub-models (if any).